drewhamlett/brackets-theme-update/README.md

 brackets-theme
 ============================

-Brackets theme update and MacOSX antialiasing fix.
+Brackets theme update and MacOSX anti-aliasing fix.

 Navigate to the www folder.